 The ParkSense® Rear Park Assist system provides visual and audible indications of the distance between the rear fascia and a detected obstacle when backing up, e.g. during a parking maneuver.
-Refer to "ParkSense® System Usage Precautions" for limitations of this system and recommendations.
+Refer to "ParkSense® System Usage Precautions" in this section for limitations of this system and recommendations.